deficoder/reactjs-scratch/docs/getting-started.md

     Step 1: Setup [npm](https://www.npmjs.com)

-    1.1 create a new repo in github and choice `Add .gitignore` template with Node
+    a. create a new repo in github and choice `Add .gitignore` template with Node

-    1.2 clone this repo to your dev host `git clone`
+    b. clone this repo to your dev host `git clone`

-    1.3 initialize your project with `npm init`
+    c. initialize your project with `npm init`

-    1.4 create `public` and `src` directory in your new project folder
+    c. create `public` and `src` directory in your new project folder

-    1.5 copy the following HTML markup into a new file `index.html` inside of the public directory
+    e. copy the following HTML markup into a new file `index.html` inside of the public directory

     ```
     cat <<EOF > public/index.html